robotoworks/specapi/README.md

 A specification language to describe Web APIs for the automatic programming of documentation, platform specific API client implementations, Server-Side contracts and more.

-You can define your Web API like this using SpecAPI
+You can define your Web API like this using SpecAPI:-

 ``` specapi
 package com.example.github